MR-Khan0099/Open-Unroll/README.md

 ## 🎯 How to Use

-### 1. Initial Setup
 - Launch the app: `streamlit run src/app.py`
-- Upload your Gmail `client_secret.json` file
+- Authenticate: Upload your Gmail `client_secret.json` and complete the OAuth flow.
-- Complete OAuth authentication in the browser
-- Set your Groq API key in the `.env` file

-### 2. Email Prioritization
-- Select your desired timeframe (1 hour to 2 weeks)
+- Set Timeframe: Choose the time range you want to process (e.g., last 24 hours).
-- Click "Fetch & Prioritize Emails"
+- Prioritize Emails: Click "Fetch & Prioritize Emails" to get AI-ranked messages.
-- Review AI-scored important emails in the dashboard
-- Identify emails that need replies

-### 3. Smart Tools
+- Explore Tools:
-- **Priority Inbox**: View top 5 most important emails
+   - View your top 5 important emails.
-- **Categorization**: Organize emails by topic automatically
+   - Categorize inbox contents.
-- **Security Scan**: Detect phishing and scam attempts
+   - Detect spam and phishing.
-- **Cleanup Tools**: Remove spam, old promotions, and social notifications

-### 4. Chat Interface
+   - Clean up old or unwanted emails.
-- Ask natural language questions about your emails
+- Use Chat Assistant: Ask natural language questions to explore and summarize inbox data.
-- Get insights about specific senders, topics, or timeframes
-- Receive AI-powered summaries and recommendations

----

-## 🔧 Advanced Features

-### Intelligent Unsubscription
-The app can intelligently unsubscribe from unwanted promotional emails while preserving important content:

-- **Smart Classification**: Distinguishes between spam and valuable newsletters
-- **Preserves Important Content**: Keeps job alerts, educational content, financial updates
-- **Batch Processing**: Handles large volumes efficiently
-- **Safety First**: Optional verification before unsubscribing

-### Attachment Intelligence
-Process and understand email attachments automatically:

-- **Multi-Format Support**: PDFs, Word docs, Excel sheets, images
-- **Content Extraction**: Uses MarkItDown for accurate text extraction
-- **AI Summarization**: Generates concise summaries of attachment content
-- **Visual Formatting**: Clean, readable presentation of results

-### Time-Based Analytics
-Flexible timeframe analysis for different use cases:

-- **Recent Activity**: 1-6 hours for immediate action items
-- **Daily Review**: 24 hours for end-of-day processing
-- **Weekly Cleanup**: 1-2 weeks for bulk management
-- **Custom Ranges**: Adaptable to your workflow needs

 ---

 ## 🛡️ Security & Privacy